Anna Todd

-In 2017, she founded the entertainment company Frayed Pages Media to produce innovative and creative work across film, television, and publishing.
+In 2017, she founded the entertainment company Frayed Pages Media to produce work across film, television, and publishing.

-In 2021, Todd announced Frayed Pages Media would be partnering with Wattpad for her publishing imprint, Frayed Pages x Wattpad Books, publishing 11 work as of 2025.
+In 2021, Todd announced Frayed Pages Media would be partnering with Wattpad for her publishing imprint, Frayed Pages x Wattpad Books, publishing 11 works as of 2025.

-A native of Ohio, Anna lives with her family in Los Angeles.

 Career

 Todd's writing was initially inspired by the music and fandom of One Direction, and the singer Harry Styles is a model for the protagonist in her After series, Hardin Scott.
 She started by writing stories on her phone with the Wattpad app in 2013, publishing a chapter almost daily for over a year.
 Todd wrote three books in the After series on Wattpad.

 The series has sometimes been compared to the Fifty Shades trilogy as both series had their start as fan fiction.
 Reviewers at the website Jezebel criticized the series and stated that it "echoes the troubling dynamics of 50 Shades," as they felt that Hardin's character "behaves at best like a prick, at worst like an abusive boyfriend in the making."

 In 2015, Todd announced that she would be publishing Before, a prequel novel that tells the events of After from the perspective of Hardin Scott.
 Her next book, The Spring Girls, a re-telling of Louisa May Alcott's Little Women, was published in 2018.

 In October 2014, Paramount Pictures acquired film rights to the After series with Offspring Entertainment set to produce.
 The film, based on her first book, was eventually released by Aviron Pictures on April 12, 2019.
 Josephine Langford portrays Tessa, the female protagonist, and Hero Fiennes Tiffin portrays Hardin, the male protagonist.